Body Talk

 The Alliance

-The Body Talk program runs in the Philippines, Vietnam, and Indonesia and is implemented by the Liliane Fonds, together with Rutgers, NLR Indonesia, Research Centre for Inclusion and Norfil Foundation.
+The Body Talk program runs in the Philippines, Vietnam, and Indonesia and is implemented by Liliane Fonds, together with Rutgers, NLR Indonesia, Research Centre for Inclusion and Norfil Foundation.
 Body Talk aims to provide support to children and youngsters with a disability in their sexual development so they can enjoy their sexual and reproductive health and rights.

 Topics around sexuality, sexual development and relationships are often not discussed with young people with a disability.
 It is hardly discussed at home, there is little to no attention for sexuality education at school, and healthcare providers do not learn how to support young people with disabilities in their sexual development and can’t accommodate their diverse needs or answer their questions.